 "If this band of tissue is broad and positioned low on the gums (close to, or between, the upper front teeth) it can cause this space," writes Dr. Rhea Haugseth, president of the American Academy of Pediatric Dentistry [source: Haugseth].
 "If this tissue is the cause, most likely the permanent front teeth will also have this space."

 An evaluation by your child's dentist will give you the options for treatment.
 However, it's best to wait until adult teeth erupt in [source: Shenkin].
 Once this occurs, one option is to undertake a frenectomy [source: Dental Health Index] to reduce the tension and, in theory, cause closure of the space between the front teeth.
 This procedure involves snipping the tissue between the gums and the teeth.
 The surgery itself is fairly short and simple and can be undertaken in 10 to 15 minutes by a dentist or orthodontist, but it may take a few weeks to completely heal.
 Braces are the common solution for any other spaces that may occur between permanent teeth.

 Ready to book your next dentist appointment?
-We've got lots more information on the next page.
+We've got lots more information below.

 - American Academy of Pediatric Dentistry.
 "Homepage."
 2002-2011.
 (Aug.
 19, 2011).

 - American Dental Association.
 "Baby Teeth."
 1995-2011.
 (Aug.
 22, 2011)

 - Boston University.
 "ADA Appoints Dr. Jonathan Shenkin as Spokesperson."
 Nov.
 23, 2009 (Aug.
 26, 2011)